Societal attitudes toward homosexuality: Measuring attitudes toward homosexuality

 Certain populations are also found to accept homosexuality more than others.
 In the United States, African Americans are generally less tolerant of homosexuality than European or Hispanic Americans.
-However, polls after President Barack Obama's public support of same-sex marriage showed a shift in attitudes to 59% support among African Americans, 60% among Latinos and 50 percent among White Americans.
+However, survey data from ABC News after President Barack Obama's public support of same-sex marriage showed a shift in attitudes to 59% support among African Americans compared to 50% among White Americans.
 Israelis were found to be the most accepting of homosexuality among Middle Eastern nations and Israeli laws and culture reflect that.
 According to a 2007 poll, a strong majority of Israeli Jews say they would accept a gay child and go on with life as usual.
 A 2013 Haaretz poll found that most of the Arab and Haredi sector saw homosexuality negatively, while the majority of secular and traditional Jews say they support equal rights for gay couples.

 Much less research has been conducted into societal attitudes toward bisexuality.
 What studies do exist suggest that the attitude of heterosexuals toward bisexuals mirrors their attitude toward homosexuals, and that bisexuals experience a similar degree of hostility, discrimination, and violence relating to their sexual orientation as do homosexuals.

 Research (mainly conducted in the United States) show that people with more permissive attitudes on sexual orientation issues tend to be younger, well-educated, and politically liberal.
 Tolerance toward homosexuality and bisexuality have been increasing with time.
-A 2011 Public Policy Polling survey found that 48 percent of voters in the state of Delaware supported the legalization of same-sex marriage, while 47 were opposed and 5 percent were not sure.
+A 2011 Public Policy Polling survey found that 48 percent of voters in the state of Delaware supported the legalization of same-sex marriage, while 47 percent were opposed and 5 percent were not sure.
 A 2011 poll by Lake Research Partners showed that 62% in Delaware favored allowing same-sex couples to form civil unions, while 31% were opposed, and 7% were not sure.